MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 ## Deploying the Scenario

-> Please refer to the instructions in [Deploy a Nether Scenario](../../../../../doc/deploy-scenario.md) for more detailed instructions on how to find your Kudo PowerShell interface and how deployment works.
+> Please refer to the instructions in [Deploy a Nether Scenario](../../../../../doc/deploy-scenario.md) for more detailed instructions on how to find your Kudu PowerShell interface and how deployment works.

-From the Kudo PowerShell interface in your Azure Function App, execute the following command:
+From the Kudu PowerShell interface in your Azure Function App, execute the following command:

 ```
 ./deploy.ps1 -Group leaderboards -Scenario top-n